 Geopolitical escalation or AI spending correction.
 Utilization drops.
 Margins compress to 50% gross.
 Semiconductor cyclical downturn.
 Multiple contracts to ~18x forward.

 This report was generated using FMP financial data as of April 13, 2026.
-Interactive DCF model included.
-All inputs are adjustable.
 Financials converted from TWD at 32.5/USD.
 This is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.